vignesh4005/ML_Campus_Placement_Prediction/README.md

-# Campus Placement Prediction - Machine Learning Classifier Models
+# Campus Placement Prediction - Logistic Regression, Decision Tree, KNN

 This project aims to predict a student's placement status based on academic and extracurricular factors such as CGPA, internship experience, and project involvement.
 Three machine learning classifiers were built and evaluated: Logistic Regression, Decision Tree, and K-Nearest Neighbors (KNN).
 Each model was tuned and assessed for accuracy to determine which best predicts placement outcomes.